hapax/hapax.github.io/assets/patterns.md

 It is no surprise, then, that the two subjects are deeply intertwined.
 But we can think about feature of this relationship in terms of what I will (only half-seriously) call "metapatterns".
-These are empirical observations about patterns, both in nature and studied abstractly, which help explain features of the hard sciences.
+These are empirical observations about patterns which explain how maths and physics work and are related.

 ### Order and chaos